urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 If the ADIF Processor cannot determine your location then you specify it using any common location format in the _Location_ text field.

+Some ADIF file, predominantly those auomatically generated for data-mode contacts, don't specify your callsign.
+If you get an error 'STATION_CALLSIGN or OPERATOR not defined' you can add your callsign in the 'Callsign' form field.

 __TIP__:
 An easy way to find your location is to right-click on [Google Maps](https://maps.google.com) and select the Latitude & Longitude value which will copy the value onto the clipboard.